AndrejaCH/election-analysis/README.md

 - `candidate name` - dictoinary's key
 - `candidate_votes` - dictionary

 :exclamation: In both cases we are retrieving or accessing values from a dictionary based on their keys.
-There is a difference in syntax `[] brackets` vs `() brackets` yet, the idea is the same. get() method looks up values in a dictionary, but unlike square brackets, get() returns "None" or a default value of your choice, if the key is not found.
+There is a difference in syntax `[] brackets` vs `() parentheses` yet, the idea is the same. get() method looks up values in a dictionary, but unlike square brackets, get() returns "None" or a default value of your choice, if the key is not found.
 If you expect look-ups to sometimes fail, get() might be a better tool than normal square brackets look-ups because errors can crash your program (4).

 #### :o: Finding a winner
 The following code determines a winner based on the highest vote count.